 This is our concrete plan to make our team and our site more inclusive and to elevate a diversity of voices.
 Our goal is to evolve into a site that truly helps everyone make their best home.

 While we are committed to the initiatives outlined below, we acknowledge that change requires time and patience, and that we might make mistakes along the way.
-To hold ourselves accountable, we will share our progress and updates quarterly.
-If you have any questions about our plan, suggestions for how we can improve it, or referrals for contributors to hire or creators to feature, please email us at firstname.lastname@example.org.
+To hold ourselves accountable, we will share our progress and updates regularly.
+If you have any questions about our plan, suggestions for how we can improve it, or referrals for contributors to hire or creators to feature, please email us: firstname.lastname@example.org.
 We’re looking forward to hearing from you.

 - Diversify contributor network.
 At the Spruce, the majority of our content is written by our editorial team and contributing writers who are experts in the topic areas that they cover, and photographed by a network of in-house and freelance photographers.
 By year end, we will strive towards ensuring that 25 percent of our writers and photographers are people who identify as BIPOC (Black, Indigenous, People of Color).
 When contracting with vendors for original photography and video shoots, we will also make a concerted effort to work with BIPOC owned businesses.